cariad-tech/fep3_sdk/doc/input/participant/component_data_registry.rst

 ~~~~~~~~~~~~~~~

 Signals registered at the native :ref:`label_data_registry` may be renamed using the :ref:`label_configuration_service` and its properties without having to adapt code or recompile participants.
-Renaming a signal adds an alias name for the signal which will be used for registration at the simulation bus and for rpc requests.
+Renaming a signal adds an alias name for the signal which will be used for registration at the simulation bus and for RPC requests.
-Renamed signals are not available at the simulation bus via their original name and the original names are not considered if available signals or stream types for specific signals are requested via rpc.
+Renamed signals are not available at the simulation bus via their original name and the original names are not considered if available signals or stream types for specific signals are requested via RPC.
-Alias names have to be unique and are applied when the :ref:`label_data_registry` is initializing (:cpp:function:`fep3::arya::IComponent::initialize()`).
+Alias names have to be unique and are applied when the :ref:`label_data_registry` is initializing (:cpp:func:`fep3::arya::IComponent::initialize()`).
 To reset a signal name, the entry in the corresponding signal renaming property can be deleted and the participant reinitialized.
 The signal will use its original name instead of the previously configured alias.